rydmike/theming_workshop/README.md

 ### Themes Playground Theming

-This part of the workshop demonstrates making the theme using the **Themes playground** instead.
+This part of the workshop demonstrates making the theme using the **Themes Playground** instead.
-The goal is to recreate the all the above theming things as close as possible using the **Themes Playground**.
+The goal is to recreate all the above theming as close as possible using the **Themes Playground**.
 At the same time, it also shows that some parts cannot be made in the Playground, but we can add them with the API and in some cases by using ThemeData.copyWith.
 The effort to make the above elaborate theme is still significantly lower.